Business

 1. Make sure the area is well ventilated

 While not all chemicals need ventilation, some do.
 And you can’t necessarily tell just by smelling them – nor is this recommended.
 Some toxic chemicals are actually odourless, so you need to make sure you know what you’re working with and make sure everywhere is thoroughly ventilated.
+If you work in a laboratory for example, then this might include ensuring that each of the lab benches has a fume hood made by a supplier like Genie Scientific fitted above it.
 You might also need to provide masks to your employees, which ties in with our next point…

 1. Make sure you’ve got the right safety gear